AKnightWing/pos_tags/README.md

 # pos_tags
 A Python3 program I wrote for an assignment of a course called HSS 322: Computational Linguistics on POS Tags.
+You can view the PDF assignment in the repository.

 ## Prerequisites